-- 2 APPROVES the application dated 9 November 2005, submitted Braig Pty Ltd, the applicant and owner for a proposed change of use from Single House and Medical Centre on Lots 53 and 54 (Nos 34 and 36) Bridgewater Drive, Kallaroo subject to the following conditions: - (a) The child care centre shall operate from 7:00am to 6:00pm, Monday to Friday.
-The children shall arrive no earlier than 7:15am; - (b) A maximum of seventy-six (76) children and eight (8) staff are permitted for the proposed child care centre; - (c) A sign is to be erected to the satisfaction of the Manager Infrastructure Services, and at the applicant's cost, to advise parents that they cannot park on the existing verge; - (d) The parking bay/s, driveway/s and points of ingress and egress to be designed in accordance with the Australian Standard for Offstreet Carparking (AS2890.01).
+- 2 APPROVES the application dated 9 November 2005, submitted Braig Pty Ltd, the applicant and owner for a proposed change of use from Single House and Medical Centre to a Child Care Centre on Lots 53 and 54 (Nos 34 and 36) Bridgewater Drive, Kallaroo subject to the following conditions: - (a) The child care centre shall operate from 7:00am to 6:00pm, Monday to Friday.
+The children shall arrive no earlier than 7:15am; - (b) A maximum of seventy-six (76) children and eight (8) staff are permitted for the proposed child care centre; - (c) A sign is to be erected to the satisfaction of the Manager Infrastructure Services, and at the applicant's cost, to advise parents that they cannot park on the existing verge: - (d) The parking bay/s, driveway/s and points of ingress and egress to be designed in accordance with the Australian Standard for Offstreet Carparking (AS2890.01).
 Such areas are to be constructed, drained, marked and thereafter maintained to the satisfaction of the Manager, Infrastructure Management Services prior to the development first being occupied.
-These works are to be done as part of the building programme; - (f) The existing stormwater disposal system to be cleared out; - (g) The 472m playground being used by a maximum of 12 supervised children at any given time; - (h) The provision of a 2 metre high masonry wall along the southern boundary of the property; - (i) Bin store area shall be provided with a concrete floor which grades to an industrial waste connected to sewer; - (j) The lodging of detailed landscape plans, to the satisfaction of the Manager Approvals, Planning & Environmental Services, for the development site and adjoining road verge for approval with the Building Licence application.
-For the purpose of this condition a survey of the existing trees shall be carried out, all mature Tuarts shall be inspected and assesses by a registered arboricultural consultant, a safety/maintenance report shall be prepared for the purpose of this development by this consultant and a detailed landscape plan shall drawn to a scale of 1:200 and show: the location and type of existing vegetation to be retained or removed, the location of proposed trees and shrubs, any new lawns to be established and areas to be reticulated or irrigated;
+These works are to be done as part of the building programme; - (e) The existing stormwater disposal system to be cleared out; - (f) The 472m playground being used by a maximum of 12 supervised children at any given time;

-- (k) Landscaping and reticulation to be established in accordance with the approved plans prior to the development first being occupied and thereafter maintained to the satisfaction of the Manager Approvals Planning and Environmental Services; - (I) Lots 53 and 54 Bridgewater Drive being amalgamated and a new Certificate of Title being issued for the amalgamated block, prior to the issuing of a Building Licence; - (m) The applicant is to provide amended plans to the satisfaction of the Manager Approvals, Planning and Environmental Services depicting existing and proposed floor and ground levels for the subject site, including any areas of fill, cut and associated retaining; - (n) Eight parking bays shall be marked and permanently set aside for the exclusive use of staff.
+- (g) The provision of a 2 metre high masonry wall along the common boundaries with the subject site and the properties at No. 38 Bridgewater Drive and 4 Shelley Place to the satisfaction of the Manager Approvals, Planning and Environmental Services.
+The height of the wall is to be measured from the high point on the common boundaries between the subject site and the adjoining properties. - (h) Bin store area shall be provided with a concrete floor which grades to an industrial waste connected to sewer; - (i) The lodging of detailed landscape plans, to the satisfaction of the Manager Approvals, Planning & Environmental Services, for the development site and adjoining road verge for approval with the Building Licence application.
+Mature vegetation, which does not compromise sightlines for vehicles on Bridgewater Drive, is to be planted and maintained in the adjoining verge area at the owners cost.
+For the purpose of this condition a survey of the existing trees shall be carried out, all mature Tuarts shall be inspected and assesses by a registered arboricultural consultant, a safety/maintenance report shall be prepared for the purpose of this development by this consultant and a detailed landscape plan shall drawn to a scale of 1:200 and show: the location and type of existing vegetation to be retained or removed, the location of proposed trees and shrubs, any new lawns to be established and areas to be reticulated or irrigated; - (j) Landscaping and reticulation to be established in accordance with the approved plans prior to the development first being occupied and thereafter maintained to the satisfaction of the Manager Approvals Planning and Environmental Services; - (k) Lots 53 and 54 Bridgewater Drive being amalgamated and a new Certificate of Title being issued for the amalgamated block, prior to the issuing of a Building Licence; - (I) The applicant is to provide amended plans to the satisfaction of the Manager Approvals, Planning and Environmental Services depicting existing and proposed floor and ground levels for the subject site, including any areas of fill, cut and associated retaining; - (m) Eight parking bays shall be marked and permanently set aside for the exclusive use of staff.